rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 ## GoPay
 ### Redirect Customer From Gojek App
 After completing payment using GoPay payment method, by default, the customer will remain on Gojek app.
-They need to manually close Gojek app to switch back to merchant website or application. `gopay.callback_url` parameter will allow customers to be automatically redirected from the Gojek app to the merchant website/application.
+They need to manually close Gojek app to switch back to merchant website or application.
+The `gopay.callback_url` parameter will allow customers to be automatically redirected from the Gojek app to the merchant website/application.

 Example of the JSON parameters used during [API Request Step](/en/snap/integration-guide.md#api-request) is given below.
 <!-- tabs:start -->

-#### **JSON Param**eters
+#### **JSON Parameters**
 ```json
 {
   "transaction_details": {